-When we determine that you may qualify for benefits under Item(s) 1 and 6 in the deductible sources of income section, we will estimate your entitlement to these benefits and your Short Term Disability payment will be reduced by these estimated amounts if such benefits:
+When we determine that you may qualify for benefits under Item(s) 1, 2 and 3 in the deductible sources of income section, we will estimate your entitlement to these benefits.
+We can reduce your payment by the estimated amounts if such benefits:

 - have not been awarded; and

-- have not been denied; or

-- have been denied and the denial is being appealed.
+- have not been denied; or - have been denied and the denial is being appealed.

-Your Short Term Disability payment will NOT be reduced by the estimated amount if you:
+Your Long Term Disability payment will NOT be reduced by the estimated amount if you:

-- apply for the disability payments under Item(s) 1 and 6 in the deductible sources of income section, and if denied, appeal to all administrative levels Unum feels are necessary; - provide documentation of your application and/or appeal; and - sign Unum's payment option form.
+- apply for the disability payments under Item(s) 1, 2 and 3 in the deductible sources of income section and appeal your denial to all administrative levels Unum feels are necessary; and - sign Unum's payment option form.
 This form states that you promise to pay us any overpayment caused by an award.